Xkernel: Principled Performance Tunability of Operating System Kernels: Case Studies

+\minisec{Case-1: Adapting to hardware and workload patterns} \sysname\ enables users to tailor \perfconst values according to specific hardware properties and workload patterns.
+We revisit the \perfconst\ \BlkMaxReqCntTt\ presented in \sref{sec:def}.
+Users can use a single Xk-tune program to simultaneously set the value to 128 for the sequential FIO workload on the HDD and to 1 for the RocksDB random workload on the NVMe SSD, obtaining the performance benefits shown in Figure~\ref{fig:cases:blkmq}.
+Meanwhile, other workloads can continue using the default value.

+\minisec{Case-2: Choosing performance tradeoffs} \sysname\ enables users to choose points along performance tradeoff curves to better satisfy SLOs; such tradeoffs are widespread in OS kernels, with examples such as latency vs. throughput and resource utilization vs. latency.

-\minisec{Balancing cost-benefit tradeoffs} We show how \sysname{} enables users to balance cost-benefit tradeoffs.
+We show how \sysname{} enables balancing the tradeoff between CPU efficiency and tail latency in the CPU (interrupt) subsystem.
 The \perfconst, \MaxSoftirqRestartTt\, limits how many times the software interrupt (softirq) handler can be rerun in one iteration before yielding, preventing indefinite softirq processing.
 Increasing its value improves CPU efficiency but may increase tail latency of running tasks.
-Therefore, it has major impacts on latency-critical workloads, especially when they are colocated with throughout-oriented workloads~\cite{Prekas-17-ZygOS}.
+Therefore, it has major impacts on latency-critical workloads, especially when they are colocated with throughput-oriented workloads~\cite{Prekas-17-ZygOS}.

-We run a latency-critical workload $W_l$ using cyclictest~\cite{cyclictest} and a throughput-oriented workload $W_t$ on a 4-node cluster with 25 Gbps networking.
-We vary the \perfconst values.
+We run a latency-critical workload $W_l$ using cyclictest~\cite{cyclictest} and a throughput-oriented workload $W_t$ on a 4-node cluster with 25 Gbps networking, varying the \perfconst values.

 Figure~\ref{fig:cases:softirq} shows a clear tradeoff between tail latency of $W_l$ and CPU utilization.
 The original value (10) provides a reasonable balance with 52\% CPU utilization and a worst-case latency of 560 us; achieving the optimal tail latency of 149 us requires paying a penalty of 22\% CPU utilization.
-With \sysname{}, users can choose the optimal point on the tradeoff curve based on the SLOs through online experiments.